-If you have a pile of cash which you want to invest in the financial markets, how much should you invest in bitcoin or other cryptocurrencies?
+If you have a pile of cash which you want to invest in the financial markets, how much should you invest in bitcoin?
+Should you diversify into other cryptocurrencies as well?
 Are the opportunities in the cryptocurrency market so juicy that you should just go all in?
-Maybe just a humble 1%?
+Or maybe just a humble 1%?
 Or perhaps somewhere in between those extremes?

 Remember: I’m not a financial advisor.
 Find my riveting disclaimer here.